 The road map reflects the goals of the transformation, the timeline of the project and who is expected to complete the various steps.
 The approach helps prevent misunderstandings and has proven very successful as the team has completed more than 900 implementations, transforming client organizations into digital powerhouses.

-As a first step, Railey suggested transformation teams consider how to avoid the “most common” technology transformation pitfalls that arise:
+As a first step, the speaker suggested transformation teams consider how to avoid the “most common” technology transformation pitfalls that arise:

-1. Lack of strategic alignment between partners and clients: This occurs when stakeholders have different visions of “what success looks like,” Railey said.
+1. Lack of strategic alignment between partners and clients: This occurs when stakeholders have different visions of what success looks like.
 Careful documentation of project goals brings to light the mismatches between the vision and reality.

 2. An “all or nothing” mentality: If the client expects to see improvements and return-on-investment as soon as the new technology goes live, disappointment is almost guaranteed.
 Make sure the road map gives clients a realistic view of when to expect notable gains.

 4. Organizational and project team burnout: As the project proceeds, team members and sponsors may lose interest as other priorities take over.
 Perhaps they feel overwhelmed by the additional work, or can’t see the finish line, or can’t answer “what’s in it for me?”
-Regular team meetings and progress reviews against the road map, along with praise from executive sponsors, can help quench burnout, Railey said.
+Regular team meetings and progress reviews against the road map, along with praise from executive sponsors, can help quench burnout.

 Pickering then laid out the four major reasons for representing a transformational project in an easy-to-visualize road map, created with information gathered with Sage Intacct financial software.